diegonvs/gatsby-boilerplate/content/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+author: Matuzalém Teles
+banner: /images/jamaicanbluemountain.jpg
 date: 2017-01-04T15:04:10.000Z
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
-author: Matuzalém Teles
+title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
 ---

 We expect the shipment of a limited quantity of green beans next Monday.
 We’ll be offering the roasted beans from Tuesday, but quantities are limited, so be quick.